Guest Teachers & Lecturers

 Patricia’s teaching arises from 40 years of practice, and includes many streams of study.
 Her exploration of yoga began in 1971, and she studied in India with the Iyengars on three occasions in the 1980s.
 She taught Advanced Studies (teachers-in-training) throughout the 1990s and early 2000s before embarking on her own independent studies.

 Michael Joshin Thiele lived and practiced at Green Gulch Farm for eight years and received lay ordination in 2001.
 He is leading an innovative and multidimensional approach within the biodynamic apiculture movement, and teaches in the United States and abroad.
 He is founder and president of Gaia Bees (www.gaiabees.com) and is researching new dimensions of apiculture in a sociocultural, agricultural, and spiritual context.
 In the last decade, Michael has been involved with the creation of honeybee sanctuaries and refuges as a means of protection and education.

 Liping Julia Zhu

-Liping Zhu, LAc, a licensed acupuncturist and founder of Qi Dragon Healing Center, received her Qigong Master Level training in China and is a certified Qigong Taichi instructor as a disciple of both the Heavenly Essence Qigong and Taiyi Swimming Dragon Taichi lineages.
+Dr. Liping Zhu, DAOM L.Ac., a licensed acupuncturist and the founder of Qi Dragon Healing Center, received her Qigong Master Level training in China and is a certified Qigong Taichi instructor as a disciple of both the Heavenly Essence Qigong and Taiyi Swimming Dragon Taichi lineages.
 She is the Qigong professor at the American College of Traditional Chinese Medicine in San Francisco.
 She had 10 years residential Zen training at San Francisco Zen Center and was shuso (head monk) in 2010.